timrecursify/Astropal/DEPLOYMENT.md

 ## Form Submission Data Format

-All forms send consistent data to webhook with visitor tracking:
+Forms submit to the Cloudflare function which forwards enhanced data to the webhook:
 ```javascript
 {
   email: "user@example.com",